Our Focus

-At Cortalix we are developing an internal and growing pipeline of radiopharmaceuticals.
+At Cortalix we are developing an internal and growing Cortalix nanobody pipeline of radiopharmaceuticals, CAR-T immunotherapeutics and bioanalytical tools based on VHH nanobodies.
 Our internal programs largely consist of radiopharmaceuticals for fibrogenesis-related membrane receptors and proteins that occur in early-stage fibrotic diseases, such as pulmonary fibrosis, cardiac fibrosis and liver fibrosis, but also in various solid cancers with fibrotic stroma, such as colon cancer and pancreatic cancer.

-Our frontrunner CTX001 is a PDGFRB binding sdAb with excellent properties and is initially being developed as a 68-Gallium-labeled PET imaging diagnostic for idiopathic pulmonary fibrosis and colon cancer.
+Our frontrunner candidate CTX001 is a PDGFRB-binding VHH nanobody with excellent properties, initially developed as a 68-Ga-labeled PET imaging agent for idiopathic pulmonary fibrosis and metastatic colon cancer.

 Fibrosis and fibrogenesis